szabgab/perlmaven.com/sites/en/pages/getting-started-with-net-server.md

 In practice, there are many applications that erroneously use the C newline character '\n' instead.
 </i>

-In a nutshell we need to be <b>flexible in what we accept and strict in what we send</b>.
+In a nutshell we need to be **flexible in what we accept and strict in what we send**.

 BTW Don't ask me why is it written in octal and not hexa in this case.
 I think it is just because that's what was in the documentation of `Net::Server`.